 Flavours Orchard features three distinct types of villas, entitled mobius, mountain, and shell, whose names refer to the shape and building's identity.
 As you might have guessed with mobius, it mimics the one-sided band with an endless ribbon articulated around two patios, one planted and one aqua.
 The mountain villa was envisioned as a Chinese fan and opens 180 degrees, designed to align and track the sun’s path across the sky.
 The shell is elevated on steel pillars, and boasts an axial wind turbine and breath-taking panoramic views.

-The villas are first and foremost energy efficient, and in one year produce more from renewable sources than they consume.
+The villas are first and foremost energy efficient, and produce more energy from renewable sources than they consume in a given year.
 Buildings feature large north and south facing windows which capture heat during the day and diffuse it at night.
 Greywater, or excess water that comes from our showers and sinks, is collected and recycled in lagoons and later applied to agricultural irrigation.
 They use these systems to do things like manage a food garden and power driverless electric cars.
 Combining this environmentally conscious way of thinking with a modern design makes Flavours Orchard the best of both worlds.